40+ Common Job Interview Questions (And How to Answer Them)

 Example: “A previous colleague and I disagreed over how to handle a client's social media campaign.
 So instead of choosing their idea or mine, we agreed to A/B test both ideas to see which would resonate more with the client's demographic.
 Ultimately, both campaigns worked out well.”

-How to Answer: If you think about this in advance, it’s probably easy to come up with an honest answer.
-What would your boss say about you?
-And why?
-Think of an anecdote that will indicate why you’re a pleasure to work with, are a team player and have the right skills for this position.
+How to answer: Think of an anecdote that will indicate why you’re a pleasure to work with, are a team player, and have the right skills for this position.

-Example: "They would tell you that I am dedicated to my work, a team player and have the right skills for this position because [ANECDOTE]."
+Example: “They would tell you that I am dedicated to my work, a team player and have the right skills for this position because [anecdote].”

 18. “Do you prefer working independently or on a team?”

-Companies want to hire people who are fun and easy to work with — but also those who can manage whatever they need to on their own.
+How to answer: Be as honest as possible when you respond to this, but make sure it’s clear you’re comfortable working collaboratively and on your own.
+Companies want to hire people who are fun and easy to work with—but also those who can manage whatever they need to on their own.

 Example: “While I love working on a team, I'm also used to working independently in my current role.
 I appreciate the benefits of both atmospheres.”